cjhoon96/BAEKJOON/SAP Certi/Fiori Certi/FIORI CERTI 정리.md

 :book: UX399 - Unit 3

+A

 ****

-## What is the difference between scope and execution context?
+## 11. What is the difference between scope and execution context?

 ## (Choose the correct answer).

-### Scope is function based while execution context is object based.
+Scope is function based while execution context is object based.

 Scope context is object based while context is function based.